kyrylo/pry-theme/README.md

 This will switch your current theme to `pry-classic`.

+You can find [more information about CLI in Pry Theme Wiki][cli].

 ### Creating themes

-It's not easy now, so let's just skip this paragraph :P
+Creating new themes isn't hard.
+[Check out Pry Theme Wiki article on that][new_theme].

 ### Adding new themes

 Theme files must have `.prytheme` extension.
+Check out [Pry Theme Collection][ptc], if you want to find some themes other than default ones.

 * On GNU/Linux